-For most students who choose to study in the United States, a homestay experience proves among the most rewarding they’ll ever experience.
+For most students and athletes who choose to study in the United States, a homestay experience proves among the most rewarding they’ll ever experience.
 Not only does it present a unique opportunity for them to experience American lifestyle and culture while pursuing their academic aspirations, it also affords them the opportunity to improve their English language skills.
 It is a wonderful way for them to meet new friends from all over the world while enjoying the comfort and security of living with a local, caring family.

 Homestay Florida has accommodated students from China, Japan, Taiwan, Germany, Serbia, Croatia, and Israel – just to name a few!
-Homestay Florida strives to make your student hosting experience a memory of a lifetime, and we look forward to making you a valued part of our extended family!
+Homestay Florida strives to make your hosting experience a memory of a lifetime, and we look forward to making you a valued part of our extended family!

 Your American Homestay Student / Athlete

-Homestay Florida regularly works in conjunction with international student placement agencies to carefully select all of its students for homestay through a rigorous screening and orientation process.
-We acquire detailed personal profiles for students and prospective host families alike, and match homestay opportunities accordingly.
+Homestay Florida regularly works in conjunction with international student placement agencies and sports organizations to carefully select their homestay participants through a rigorous screening and orientation process.
+We acquire detailed personal profiles for students / athletes and prospective host families alike, and match homestay opportunities accordingly.

 Host Family FAQs

 - How can we become a host family?

-- What are the requirements of hosting an International Student?
+- What are the requirements of hosting an International Student / Athlete?

 - What is the monthly stipend amount?

 - Is the income I receive taxable?

 - Are we required to provide airport transportation?

-- Should we provide the student with house rules?
+- Should we provide the student / athlete with house rules?

-- How long will the student stay with us?
+- How long will the student / athlete stay with us?

-- What if the student damages something in our home?
+- What if the student / athlete damages something in our home?

 - Do we have to provide internet access?

-- How many students can I host at the same time?
+- How many students / athletes can I host at the same time?

 - I am not a native English speaker.
 Can I be a host family?